Eccrine sweat gland: Secretion

 The secretion of eccrine glands is a sterile, dilute electrolyte solution with primary components of bicarbonate, potassium, and sodium chloride (NaCl), and other minor components that may include glucose, pyruvate, lactate, cytokines, immunoglobulins, antimicrobial peptides such as dermcidin, and many others.

-Relative to the plasma and extracellular fluid, the concentration of Na^{+} ions is much lower in sweat (~40 mM in sweat versus ~140 mM in plasma and extracellular fluid).
+Relative to the plasma and extracellular fluid, the concentration of Na^{+} ions is much lower in sweat (~40 mmol/L in sweat versus ~140 mmol/L in plasma and extracellular fluid).
 Initially, within the eccrine glands, sweat has a high concentration of Na^{+} ions.
 The Na^{+} ions are re-absorbed into the tissue via the epithelial sodium channels (ENaCs) that are located on the apical membrane of the cells that form the eccrine gland ducts (see Fig. 9 and Fig. 10 of the reference).
 This re-uptake of Na^{+} ions reduces the loss of Na^{+} during the process of perspiration.
 People with the systemic pseudohypoaldosteronism syndrome who carry mutations in the ENaC subunit genes have salty sweat as they cannot reabsorb the salt in sweat.
 Sometimes these Na^{+} ion concentrations can greatly increase (up to 180 mmol/L).

 In people who have hyperhidrosis, the sweat glands (eccrine glands in particular) overreact to stimuli and are just generally overactive, producing more sweat than normal.
 Similarly, people with cystic fibrosis also produce salty sweat.
 But in these cases, the problem is in the CFTR chloride transporter that is also located on the apical membrane of eccrine gland ducts.

+Alice Potts's art largely utilizes isolated eccrine sweat to form crystals.